-Dreamers Never Say Die: The Fate Of DACA And The Supreme Court
+Dreamers Never Say Die: The Fate Of DACA After The Supreme Court

-As you’re likely aware, the future of the Deferred Action for Childhood Arrival program has been the top immigration news story this week.
+As you’re likely aware, the future of the Deferred Action for Childhood Arrival program has been one of the top immigration news stories over the past few weeks.

-Commonly known as DACA, the fear is that over 700,000 immigrant youth will face deportation if the Supreme Court rules in favor of the Trump Administration.
+Commonly known as DACA, the fear was that over 700,000 immigrant youth would face deportation if the Supreme Court rules in favor of the Trump Administration.

-Win, lose, or draw, the Supreme Court decision will not be the final word. [continue reading…]
+Win, lose, or draw, I did not think, as I wrote in various articles, the Supreme Court decision would be the final word.
+I still hold to that perspective.

 Death Of DACA: Rebirth Of The DREAM Act And Immigration Reform